Real estate calculators and rental market data

 San Diego, CA

-Beautiful weather, military demand, and biotech money keep rents high and vacancy low.
-The catch — like everywhere else in California — is the landlord-tenant law.
-It's extensive.
-Read it before you set the rent, not after your tenant does.
+Weather, military demand, and biotech money keep rents high and vacancy low.
+The California landlord-tenant law book is the catch.
+Read it before you set rent, not after your tenant does.

 17 zip codes